Breakdown points of Fermat-Weber problems under gauge distances

-In this paper we establish more precisely the breakdown point of the Fermat--Weber point as equal to $\frac{1}{1+\sigma}$ in case the distance is measured by a gauge with asymmetry measure $\sigma$, as defined in the next section.
-This is shown in two steps: first, in section~\ref{sec:upperBound}, that this estimator is not $\tau$-robust for any $\tau>\frac{1}{1+\sigma}$ and, in section~\ref{sec:lowerBound}, that it is $\tau$-robust below this limit.
-This will include an explicit construction for a bounded set $K_\tau$ as defined above.
+In this paper we establish more precisely the breakdown point of a Fermat--Weber point as equal to $1/(1+\sigma)$ in case the distance is measured by a gauge with asymmetry measure $\sigma$, as defined in the next section.
+This is done in two steps: first, in section~\ref{sec:upperBound}, we show that this estimator is not $\tau$-robust for any $\tau>1/(1+\sigma)$ and, in section~\ref{sec:lowerBound}, that it is $\tau$-robust below this limit.
+This will include an explicit construction of a bounded set $K_{\tau,A,w}$ as defined above.
 These results are formalized in Theorems~\ref{th:upperBound} and~\ref{th:lowerBound}, with some upper bounds also following from Remark~\ref{rmk:quantitativeRobustness}.
 The breakdown point might not be enough to understand the effect of outliers in practical settings, as quoted in \cite{Diakonikolas+Kane:2023}: \begin{quote} if one cares about the size of the errors that one incurs (more precisely than simply knowing whether or not they are finite), the breakdown point will be an insufficient measure of robustness. \end{quote} Therefore, specific constructions of $K_{\tau,A,w}$ give us more certainty about our estimator, which are deduced in the proofs of the aforementioned results.

-In \cite{Plastria2016} the question was left open whether a same bounded set $K$ may contain all Fermat--Weber points for samples corrupted by any $\tau$ below the breakdown point, a property we dub `uniform robustness'.
+In \cite{Plastria2016} the question was left open whether the same bounded set $K$ may contain all Fermat--Weber points for samples corrupted by any $\tau$ below the breakdown point, a property we named uniform robustness.
 We show in section~\ref{sec:unifRobust} that this does not hold in many cases, including the Euclidean distance, but that any polyhedral distance has uniform robustness for its Fermat--Weber points.
 Thus, we guarantee a consistent performance in robustness for polyhedral Fermat--Weber points across varying contamination levels, making them more predictable in worst-case or uncertain conditions.
 What is more, the displacement of the estimator of the corrupted sample is easier to analyze, especially when relating subsequently to majority rules in location problems.

 In section~\ref{sec:unifRobustNorm} we concentrate on the uniform robustness for norms, i.e. the symmetric case.
-In particular, we show that this is related to the boundedness of the essential hull from Definition~\ref{def:EH}.
+In particular, we show that this is related to the boundedness of the elementary hull from Definition~\ref{def:EH}.
 Using this characterization, we show that locally strictly convex norms are not uniformly robust.
-Section~\ref{sec:CL} focuses on the asymmetric case, showing that the situation is more complex.
+Section~\ref{sec:CL} focuses on the asymmetric case, showing that the situation is then more complex.